 The Thinkers and The Builders

-People who are suitable for to be A Geneticist like working with ideas, and require an extensive amount of thinking.
+People who are suitable for this job tends to like working with ideas, and require an extensive amount of thinking.
 They like searching for facts and figuring out problems mentally.

 They also like work activities that include practical, hands-on problems and solutions.
 They like working with plants, animals, and real-world materials like wood, tools, and machinery.
-Many of the careers require working outside, and do not involve a lot of paperwork or working closely with others.

-Maintain laboratory notebooks that record research methods, procedures, and results.
+- Maintain laboratory notebooks that record research methods, procedures, and results.